Jagan-2003/DS_PHASE/README.md

 |   |-- cpcb_dly_aq_tamil_nadu-2014.csv
 |-- requirements.txt

-Instructions for Replicating the Analysis:
+How to Run the Analysis:

 Step 1: Clone the Repository
 Clone the GitHub repository containing the project's code and dataset.
 You can use the following command: